00labs/huma-monorepo/0_doc/v2/faqs/investor.md

 - Senior : The senior tranche is generally seen as a lower-risk investment.
 It offers a lower yield compared to junior but carries less risk.
 If there's a default, senior tranche lenders receive payment first.
 - Junior : The junior tranche, on the other hand, assumes a higher risk and earns a higher yield when things go smoothly.
 If there's a default, junior tranche lenders are paid after those in the senior tranche.
 Arf pools typically have a min 10% junior requirement, to protect senior investors.
-- First-loss Cover : Typically 2% of the pool and is provided by Arf Capital itself to protect junior and senior investors against small defaults.
+- First Loss Cover : Typically 2% of the pool and is provided by Arf Capital itself to protect junior and senior investors against small defaults.

 Arf manages default risk in multiple ways :